Married? Unmarried? Retirement Planning is still essential

 Retirement planning is crucial enough as it is for a married family.
 Still, it becomes even more critical for singles or unmarried couples considering that they are not accorded the same tax breaks and advantages which a couple gets upon marriage.
 Statistical studies report that single women are the fastest-growing group of home buyers, while the number of married families buying a house has dropped by 10% in the last ten years.

 With increasing divorce rates and increased tolerance of non-traditional definitions of the concept of a family, the taxation laws have not been able to keep up with the growing purchasing power and numbers of people who fall into the definition of singles or unmarried couples, including divorcees, same-sex couples and singles living in an extended family with other members.
 What proactive financial planning steps can people who fall under these characterizations take to ensure a secure future?

-Funds in 401(k) plans, IRAs and other retirement plan vehicles will not automatically be transferred to the survivor, as in the case of a spouse.
-Take special care to nominate your partner as the beneficiary and change as and when necessary, in case you are single.
-Write powers of attorney for each other, which would only come into effect in the event of the sudden demise of one partner, or extreme disability.
+Funds in 401(k) plans, IRAs, and other retirement plan vehicles will not automatically be transferred to the survivor, as in the case of a spouse.
+Take special care to nominate your partner as the beneficiary and change as and when necessary if you are single.
+Write powers of attorney for each other, which would only come into effect in the sudden demise of one partner, or extreme disability.
 Note that unmarried couples do not have a right to each others’ social security benefits.
-IRA rollovers from one partner to the other are also taxable, unlike that for a married couple.
+IRA rollovers from one partner to the other are also taxable, unlike those for a married couple.

 Also, laws governing rights over assets and responsibilities for joint debts may vary depending on the state of residence and the contracts signed with financial organizations.